priii-25/IntrusionDetector/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 ## Disclaimer

 This application is for **educational and illustrative purposes only**.
 It is not a replacement for professional network security solutions.
 Always validate and tune models for real-world applications.

 ---

-## Contact

-For questions or feedback, please open an issue on the GitHub repository or contact the maintainer at [your-email@example.com].

 Happy analyzing! 🔒